aral/ar.al-site/content/2018/07/30/out-of-the-frying-pan-and-into-the-fire/index.md

 [^3]: Centralised architectures based on surveillance.

 [^4]: Break them up, by all means.
 But don’t do anything silly like nationalising them (for all the reasons I mention in this post).
-Nationalising a surveillance-based corporation would simple shift the surveillance to the state.
+Nationalising a surveillance-based corporation would simply shift the surveillance to the state.
 We must embrace the third alternative: funding and building technology that isn’t based on surveillance to begin with.
 In other words, free and open, decentralised, interoperable technology.